 Top National Hunt Meetings in the UK and Ireland

-The two major types of horse meetings are, of course, flat and national hunt races.
+The two major types of horse racing meetings are, of course, flat and national hunt races.
 Of the two, flat races are significantly more common.
 A cursory browse of the schedule calendar, for example, will return far more flat race events than national hunt.
 Nevertheless, it is national hunt which perhaps captures the imagination more.
 When the uninitiated think of horse racing, it is the spectacle of a great racehorse leaping a hedge that is perhaps the most iconic image that can be conjured.

 National hunt racing challenges on a variety of fronts beyond simply speed.
 Make no mistake, national hunt racing takes a great deal of preparation and training, without which a horse would not even make it round.
-With the added thrill of jumps and gradients, many prefer this style of racing, and for those who know little about the , it is perhaps more eye-catching than a typical flat race.
+With the added thrill of jumps and gradients, many prefer this style of racing, and for those who know little about the sport, it is perhaps more eye-catching than a typical flat race.

 Key Features of National Hunt